1957 Swedish Grand Prix: Race

 After nearly four hours of racing, Moss stopped and handed his Maserati back to Behra, after refuelling it continued without losing the lead, though Collins did un-lap himself.
 There was just a five-minute rest before Schell was ordered back to the pits and the car handed over to Moss.
 When the rain stopped and the sun returned, the track dried quickly, so that Collins began to put on speed, but it was not enough to gain in Behra.
 As the final hour approached, Hill was ready to take over from Collins and Musso about to switch with Hawthorn, with Ferraris needing just one more fuel stop each.
 Although the team signalled Collins to pit, Hawthorn arrived pointing at the bonnet.
 As per normal, the Scuderia mechanics fuelled the car, the oil tank topped up, windscreen cleaned, rear wheels changed, drivers swapped and Musso was off.
 However, Hawthorn pitted early as the car’s water temperature was high and radiator needed water, not realising the fuel stops were nigh.

 By now, Fairman was in trouble with his Jaguar having only second gear available in him.
 With just 45 minutes remaining, Musso suddenly pits with a smoking Ferrari.
 This was found to be a broken pipe with as leaking onto the exhaust system.
 The Scuderia mechanics hammered the offending pip flat, and Musso returned to the race with only three brakes.
 This resulted in Moss moving up the fourth in the 300S.

 With only 15 minutes left the Scott Brown Jaguar, now being driven by Lawrence, was being caught by Moss, while Behra was safely in the lead, letting Hill un-lap himself, knowing that as long as he can see the Ferrari, he will win the race.
 Suddenly Lawrence oil pip broke, spraying him with oil.
 In the confusion, he hit a bank and split the fuel tank, so that Ecurie Ecosse hopes were over, as Fairman was still running with his gearbox troubles.

 When the chequered flag fell, Behra won, with Hill second in the Ferrari.
 Moss came home in third in the older, smaller Maserati, while Musso took fourth.
-Behra and Moss in car number 7, took an impressive victory, winning in a time of 6hrs :01.01.1 mins., averaging a speed of 97.886mph.
+Behra and Moss in car number 7, took an impressive victory, winning in a time of 6hrs :01.01.1 mins., averaging a speed of 97.886 mph.
 In second was the Ferrari of Hill and Collins, one lap adrift.
 Although Maserati had achieved the win, their Italian rivals were still ahead in Championship points, thanks to Hill and Collins.